 You may have it and not even know it.
 Researchers estimate that 1 in 3 adults in the United States have it and only about half of those people have it under control.

-This silent killer often has no symptoms.
+This silent killer usually has no symptoms.
 That’s what makes it so dangerous.

-For some people, though, the rules don’t seem to apply.
+For some people, though, those rules don’t seem to apply.
 They do have symptoms and they come in the form of headaches – high blood pressure migraines.

 These hypertension headaches can be particularly brutal.
-The pain can be located on the top of the head, squeezing like a vise, or it can be more like a migraine with many of the same symptoms.
+The headache can manifest itself on the top of the head, squeezing like a vise, or it can be more like a migraine with many of the same symptoms.
 People often refer to this as blood pressure migraine.
 Are these headaches related to the increase in blood pressure or is something else going on?
-A number of doctors will say that individuals do not experience headaches with high blood pressure – those who have experienced it beg to differ.
+A number of doctors may say that individuals do not experience headaches with high blood pressure – those who have experienced it beg to differ.